What we fund

 - the core salary costs of professorships, scientists and clinicians that lead the research that originates from the Borne labs

-- technical staff within Imperial College facilities at Chelsea and Westminster Hospital and research midwives involved with the clinical work and sample collection
+- technical lab staff and research midwives involved with the clinical work and sample collection

 - laboratory consumables and equipment that are required to conduct the research studies

-All roles are advertised publicly by Imperial College and posts are awarded through a competitive process.
+All roles are advertised publicly by the higher education institution or hospital and posts are awarded through a competitive process.

-We believe that by driving research through Borne funded studies, we will attract funding from research councils and other grant-making bodies for further and larger studies, effectively leveraging the contribution of Borne’s supporters several times over the initial investment.
+We believe that by supporting early stage research, we will enable the scientists to successfully apply for funding from research councils and other grant-making bodies for further and larger studies, effectively leveraging the contribution of Borne’s supporters several times over the initial investment.